OS-Project-2-Wait-for-it/FreeNOS/memory.md

 `kernel/kernel.cpp` line 108 contains initializeHeap() function, which sets up the kernel heap for dynamic memory allocation.
 It uses new() and delete() operators and it is called before any object is created using new()

 `lib/libarch/MemoryMap.h` contains the virtual memory map layout, and is the parent to the ARMMap and IntelMap classes, which define the memory maps for ARM and Intel architectures Currently limited to 1GB of supported system memory.
 The memory is delineated into several memory regions, which are available on the system.
 The regions are labeled by predefined virtual memory ranges and the virtual memory address range of each depends on the architecture implementation.

+Within `kernel/intel`, looking at the Intel implementation, the `IntelKernel.cpp` contains a function called memContext, that refreshes and uses the SplitAllocator.
+It also calls the `MemoryBlock` to fill the Task State Segment (TSS).
+MemoryBlock is located in `lib/libstd` and sets, copies, and compares memory blocks.

 ### Notes:
 heap allocator